Eurovision Song Contest 1956 Rankings

 Preface

-Now, I’m familiar with some of the entries from most years, so other entries that I’m unfamiliar with might be at a disadvantage.
-I don’t expect it to be a big issue though since I rarely start liking songs after having listened to them for a while
+I’m familiar with some of the entries from most years, so other entries that I’m unfamiliar with might be at a disadvantage.
+I don’t expect it to be a big issue though since I rarely start liking songs after having listened to them for a while.

 Anyway, here we go with the first year - 1956, the only one where countries were allowed to submit two entries.